microconfig/microconfig/README.md

 # Service configuration types

 It convenient to have different kinds of configuration and keep it in different files:
-* Process configuration (the configuration that is used (by deployment tools) to start your service, like memory limit, VM params, etc.
+* Process configuration (the configuration used (by deployment tools) to start your service, like memory limit, VM params, etc.
 * Application configuration (the configuration that your service reads after startup and use in runtime)
 * OS ENV variables
 * Lib specific templates (for instance, your logger specific descriptor (logback.xml), kafka.conf, cassandra.yaml, etc)